2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 On Microsoft Azure, Krossboard works as a standalone virtual machine.

-Each instance can automatically discovers and handles all AKS clusters located in the same resource group.
+Each instance can automatically discover and handle all AKS clusters located in the same resource group.

 This guide describes step-by-step how to deploy and configure a Krossboard instance.